espocrm/documentation/docs/extensions/export-import/compare.md

 In order to use the compare feature, you need to have an exported data (e.g. from a backup).

 This extension works via console (CLI).
-Commands should be executed from the `root directory of your EspoCRM instance`.
+Commands should be executed from the `root directory` of your EspoCRM instance.

 ```bash
 bin/command export-import compare --format=json --path="./data/export-import" --result-path="./data/export-import-result" --compare-type="all" --entity-list="Account" --skip-related-entities --pretty-print --info
 ```

-Each can be used with additional options.
-See examples below.

 ## Result